Hotlines, Crisis Lines and Mental Health Resources

 Grundy County Social Services

-Call 815-941-HELP.
-To help you find a local counselor to serve your needs.
+Call 815-941-HELP or visit the Grundy County Social Services website by clicking here to help you find a local counselor to serve your needs.

 Mental Help